Is Chocolate a Healthy Food Choice?

 Can you tell me if chocolate is a superfood?

 Foods high in beneficial nutrients are called “superfoods,” as May explains.
 They include several nutrients that are good for you and can contribute to a higher quality of life, including vitamins, minerals, antioxidants, and more.
-Therefore, chocolate does also qualify as a when ingested without all the processing and added milk and artificial flavorings.
+Therefore, chocolate does also qualify as a superfood when ingested without all the processing and added milk and artificial flavorings.

 There is evidence that it provides more antioxidants than blueberries, cranberries, pomegranates, and other similar fruits.
 So it stands to reason that chocolate can hold its own against such fare.
-Cacao are fruit seeds, too, when they are refined to their purest form.
+Cacao beans are fruit seeds, too, when they are refined to their purest form.

 Taking use of chocolate’s status as a superfood

 The beneficial effects of chocolate, a “superfood,” can be consumed in a variety of forms.
 Hot chocolate is still a popular drink (the global market for it is worth more than $3.2 billion), just as it was in the time of the Mayans.
 Cacao Bliss, Earth Echo’s own sipping chocolate blend, fills this void.
-Several whole foods and healthy “superfood” ingredients, including cacao, turmeric, black pepper, cinnamon, monk fruit, and nectar, make up the sugar-free, low-calorie chocolaty powder.
+Several whole foods and healthy “superfood” ingredients, including cacao, turmeric, black pepper, cinnamon, monk fruit, and coconut nectar, make up the sugar-free, low-calorie chocolaty powder.

 Sweet treats remain a popular choice, though.
 Nearly half of American customers in 2021 said they reach for chocolate when they’re having a terrible day, according to a survey by OnePoll.
 Therefore, Earth Echo produces its own selection of chocolate nibbles, which provide the same level of chocolatey enjoyment as conventional chocolate but also contain all the beneficial compounds found in raw ceremonial-grade cacao.